 - Al Pilgrim & Jack Snarr, Co-Chairmen

-5.25-MILE MINITHON OPTION New this year is an option enabling participants the opportunity to paddle a shorter distance, with this option starting at Potawatomi Woods in Wheeling.
+5.25-MILE MINITHON OPTION Again this year there will be an option enabling participants the opportunity to paddle a shorter distance, with this option starting at Potawatomi Woods in Wheeling.
 Cars may be parked in the adjoining lot.
 A map and further detail on parking and post-race-only shuttle service will be included in the information emailed to you following registration.
 Note that the previous 9 mile take-out at Rivershire Park will no longer be supported by a shuttle bus.

 will be identified at the close of pre-registration on May 9, one week before the Marathon, as those classes with five or fewer craft pre-registered.
 Medal class craft will be tracked and timed identically to other larger, more competitive classes, but first place finishers for this year will be recognized with a gold medal rather than the customary Voyageur trophy.
 Pre-registrants in classes identified on May 14 as Medal Classes will be so notified by the registrar when this becomes evident at the close of pre-registration on May 9, and may, if they wish, switch to another class at the registration desk on race day.
 The addition on race day of craft to a Medal Class will not alter the Medal Class status for this year.
 Medal or Trophy Classes will be determined each year based on the pre-registration numbers for the class (five or less, or more than five).